NuGet/docs.microsoft.com-nuget/docs/Consume-Packages/Dependency-Resolution.md

 In some cases, such as when there's a conflict between a dependency specified in one project and an assembly that's produced by another, it might be necessary to explicitly exclude a reference.
 The section [Excluding references](#excluding-reference) below.

-## Dependency Resolution in NuGet 2.x
+## Dependency resolution in NuGet 2.x

 With NuGet 2.x, a project's dependencies are written to the `packages.config` file as a flat list.
 Any dependencies of those packages are also written in the same list, and NuGet might also modify `.csproj` file and possibly also `app.config`, `web.config`, and other individual files.